The Wedge (surfing): The waves

 The massive, unpredictable waves at The Wedge are the result of a phenomenon known as wave reflection.
 When a south or southwest swell hits the 2,000 ft jetty constructed by the U.S. Army Corps of Engineers in the 1930s, part of the energy reflects off the rocks and merges with subsequent incoming waves.
 This merging of swells, known as constructive interference, creates a new wave that is larger, steeper, and more powerful than either original wave on its own.
 This process results in peaks that can reach 30 ft in height and break just yards from shore.
 The shape of the steep beach adds to the danger by creating a violent shore break and a strong backwash that pulls surfers and swimmers back into the surf, sometimes colliding with new incoming waves.
-Because of these combined factors, no two waves at The Wedge are ever the same, making it a uniquely chaotic and challenging environment—even for experienced watermen.
+Because of these combined factors, no two waves at The Wedge are ever the same, making it a uniquely chaotic and challenging environment—even for experienced surfers.